MbqIIB/DevOps-Milestone2/README.md

 ##### BONUS (10 points): Detect duplicate code using an AST-based difference algorithm.

 We used the jsinspect library to detect the code duplication.
+The dependency for the same was added to 'package.json' file installs the packages with 'npm install' during the build.
 The project's repository is
 ```
 https://github.com/danielstjules/jsinspect
 ```
+For adding it to build process,

-1. Go to Job-> Configure -> Build section, we add 'jsinspect' command to run the code matching algorithm to find duplicates.
+1. Go to Job-> Configure -> Build section.
+2. We add 'jsinspect' command to run the code matching algorithm to find duplicates.

 ```
 rm -rf node_modules